Espresso machines make barista-style coffee possible to have at home.

 Performance

-A perfect shot should have a balance of sweet, acidic, and bitter flavors.
-It should be hot but not scorching, and it should have a thick layer of crema on top (this is the light brown froth).
+A perfect shot should balance sweet, acidic, and bitter flavors.
+It should be hot but not scorching and have a thick layer of crema on top (this is the light brown froth).

 Since an espresso machine doubles as a cappuccino maker, we tested each one’s ability to create tight microfoam out of milk.
-We used exactly 4 ounces of milk for each steaming test and made sure to heat it to about 150 to 155 degrees Fahrenheit.
-There were a few automatic steamers that produced better results than the steam wands because they are regulated, but you don’t get as much control.
+We used 4 ounces of milk for each steaming test and heated it to about 150 to 155 degrees Fahrenheit.
+A few automatic steamers produced better results than the steam wands because they are regulated, but you don’t get as much control.

-Most commercial espresso machines use nine bars of pressure (one bar equals regular atmospheric pressure), which is enough to brew a proper cup of espresso.
-Most espresso machines made for home use claim they can use 15 bars or more.
+Most commercial espresso machines use nine bars of pressure (one bar equals regular atmospheric pressure), enough to brew a proper cup of espresso.
+Most home-use espresso machines claim they can use 15 bars or more.
 The difference here is in the type of pump they use, and it’s why the best commercial espresso machines cost more.
-The vibratory pumps home espresso machines use need to create 15 bars of pressure to get the required nine bars to the portafilter.
+The vibratory pumps home espresso machines use must create 15 bars of pressure to get the required nine bars to the portafilter.

 Convenience

-Some machines need you to prime the pump or, rather, the boiler.
-It’s a good habit to get into and only needs doing when you haven’t used the machine in a while.
+Some machines need you to prime the pump or the boiler.
+It’s a good habit to get into, and you only need to do it when you haven’t used the machine in a while.
 Self-priming machines are more convenient and more hands-off than others.

-It’s also important to know what sort of maintenance your espresso maker needs.
-Take note of how easily and quickly you'll be able to clean your machine.
+It’s also important to know what maintenance your espresso maker needs.
+Note how easily and quickly you can clean your machine.

-Little details, such as a removable cup tray or adjustments that allow for bigger cups, are important to consider.
-Some machines include a cup-warming tray, which is convenient because espresso cools very quickly.
+Little details, such as a removable cup tray or adjustments for bigger cups, are important.
+Some machines include a cup-warming tray, which is convenient because espresso quickly cools.

 A larger water reservoir cuts down on maintenance, and an auto-shutoff is an invaluable safety feature, too.